trading psychologyemotional tradingbehavioral finance

 How to Tell If Emotional Trading Is Hurting Your Edge

 Two numbers tell you the most.
-First: planned exit versus actual exit.
+First, planned exit versus actual exit.
 If you close winners before your target more often than after it, the disposition effect is active in your account.
-Second: average position size in the 30 minutes following a loss versus your standard session size.
-If it spikes, revenge trading is active and you can now quantify it.
+Second, average position size in the 30 minutes following a loss versus your standard session size.
+If it spikes, revenge trading is active and now you can quantify it.

 This requires a journal built for the purpose.
 Not a spreadsheet of tickers and P&L, but a record that captures your emotional state and reasoning at the time of each decision.
 That data is the only honest picture of what is actually driving your results.